SMECOMPLIANCE/The-Leapfrog-Model-v0.1/README.md

 ### 🌐 Why It Matters

-Most global AI governance frameworks are designed for large corporations, leaving 99% of businesses — SMEs — without accessible guidance.
+Most global AI governance frameworks are designed for large corporations, leaving 99% of businesses, SMEs, without accessible guidance.
 The Leapfrog Model bridges this gap by offering a **bottom-up, open-source standard** that anyone can adopt.

-It is lightweight, adaptable, and globally relevant — enabling responsible AI innovation from the ground up.
+It is lightweight, adaptable, and globally relevant, enabling responsible AI innovation from the ground up.

 ---